mozilla/bedrock/docs/php.rst

 3. Add the keyword "qawanted" when finished
 4. When all the work is done and has been QAed, mark as resolved.

-We releases a batch of resolved bugs every Tuesday.
+We release a batch of resolved bugs every Tuesday.
 Other bugs can go out between releases, but by default resolved bugs tagged with the current milestone will go out the next Tuesday.